burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 > Well-known symbols are built-in Symbol values that are explicitly referenced by algorithms of this specification.

 Someone already thought about that by creating built-in Symbols in JS.
 Those Symbols are useful to overwrite/add functionalities of/to objects.
-For instance you can use `Symbol.iterator` to define iterator and enable your object to be iterable in the way you want.
+For instance, you can use `Symbol.iterator` to define iterator and enable your object to be iterable in the way you want.

 ```javascript
 const myObj = {